Noise-induced shallow circuits and absence of barren plateaus

 is satisfied.
 If it is, then the previous algorithm succeeded with unit probability, as we are going to show in the next observation. \begin{observation}[Verification guarantees] After running the algorithm described in Proposition~\ref{prop:classim}, if such condition is true:

-where $P_l \coloneqq \Phi^{*}_{[L-l,L]}(P)$, then we can conclude that the algorithm in Proposition~\ref{prop:classim} succeeded with unit probability.
-Furthermore, such condition can be can be verified in polynomial time in the effective dimension of the observable $P_l$ (which is $\exp(O((|P|+l)^{\mathrm{D}}))$), since it holds that
+where $P_l \coloneqq \Phi^{*}_{[L-m,L]}(P)$, then we can conclude that the algorithm in Proposition~\ref{prop:classim} succeeded with unit probability.
+Furthermore, such condition can be verified with the same time complexity of the algorithm in Proposition~\ref{prop:classim}.
+In particular, it holds that

-where $\lambda_{\min}(P_l)$ and $\lambda_{\max}(P_l))$ are respectively the minimum and the maximum eigenvalue of $P_l$. \end{observation} \begin{proof} Assuming that $E \coloneqq \min_{q\in \mathbb{R}}\norm{P_l-q I}_{\infty}\le \varepsilon/2$, we have
+where $\lambda_{\min}(P_m)$ and $\lambda_{\max}(P_m))$ are respectively the minimum and the maximum eigenvalue of $P_m$. \end{observation} \begin{proof} Assuming that $E \coloneqq \min_{q\in \mathbb{R}}\norm{P_m-q I}_{\infty}\le \varepsilon/2$, we have

-where in the last step we have used H\"older inequality.
+where in the second to last step we have used H\"older inequality.
 This shows that if $E\le \varepsilon/2$, then the algorithm in Proposition~\ref{prop:classim} succeeds with unit probability.

-Moreover, $E$ can be computed in polynomial time in the effective dimension of the observable $P_l$.
+Moreover, $E$ can be computed in polynomial time in the effective dimension of the observable $P_m$.
 This can be seen for example by noting that $E$ depends only by the eigenvalues of $P_l$, since it suffices to compute its spectrum.
 In particular, we have